 ML Techniques

-ML typically comes in several flavors (although you can use any/all of them in developing a AI system):
+ML typically comes in several flavors (although you can use any/all of them in developing an AI system):

-• Unsupervised learning.
+Unsupervised learning.
 This is where the system is given unlabeled data and told “figure out what’s in here”.
 This could be a giant pile of text, and the system looks through it for patterns.
-This pattern may or may not be interesting or of value to us; the system’s “noticing” things in the data.
+This pattern may or may not be interesting or of value to us; the system is “noticing” things in the data.
 An example we’ve all encountered before are recommendation engines.

 Neural Networks